Healthy Maple-Glazed Salmon

 -

-Whisk olive oil, maple syrup, tamari, Dijon, garlic, smoked paprika, grated ginger, and lemon pepper until smooth.
+Whisk the olive oil, maple syrup, tamari, Dijon, garlic, smoked paprika, ginger, and lemon pepper in a small bowl.

 -